Sights and attractions in the park

 Thank you

-The „Renovation and Revitalization of the Historical Park in Lednické Rovne“ benefits from a € 999,789 grant from Iceland, Liechtenstein and Norway through the EEA grants.
-The project has been co-financend from the State Budget of the Slovak Republic in the amount of 149,968 €.
-The aim of the project is to "To restore and revitalise pavements, hypodrome, to cut down some woody plants and planting of new onces instead.
+The „Renovation and Revitalization of the Historical Park in Lednické Rovne“ project received a grant from Iceland, Liechtenstein and Norway in the amount of € 1.251.818 through the EEA grants and Norway grants.
+The project was co-funded in the amount of 187.773 € from the state budget of the Slovak Republic.
+The objective of the project is To restore and revitalise pavements, hypodrome, to cut down some woody plants and planting of new onces instead.
 A new mobiliare and new rest areas will be placed in the Historical park in Lednicke Rovne.
 A local Museum of Glass will be renewed and International Glass symposium artworks will be set up within the park.
-Glass manufacturing and the historical park will be propagated".
+Glass manufacturing and the historical park will be propagated.